AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-map-dashboard.md

 You can create AEM Sites presets from the map dashboard and configure them to generate the AEM Sites output.

-To open output presets for AEM Site, select on a DITA map file from the Assets UI, then select the Output Presets, and then select the AEM Site output option.
-In the map dashboard, click **Edit** on the top to update the various configurations, and then click **Save**.

 The following options are available for the AEM Sites output: